The Last Emperor Blu-ray Movie

 Presented in an aspect ratio of 2.02:1, encoded with MPEG-4 AVC and granted a 1080p transfer, Bernardo Bertolucci's The Last Emperor arrives on Blu-ray courtesy of Criterion.

-Those of you who have already taken a look at Criterion's SDVD release of The Last Emperor probably have a pretty good idea what to expect from this Blu-ray disc – a high definition digital transfer supervised and approved by cinematographer Vittorio Storaro.
+Those of you who have already taken a look at Criterion's DVD release of The Last Emperor probably have a pretty good idea what to expect from this Blu-ray disc -- a high definition digital transfer supervised and approved by cinematographer Vittorio Storaro.

 Overall, this is a notably healthy high-definition transfer.
 Its color-scheme, for example, is rich and natural-looking.
 Orange, red, green, and blue are all with prominent roles in The Last Emperor, and the high-definition transfer certainly allows them to be as effective as possible.
 The blacks on the other hand are also convincing - during the first half of the film they are slightly less saturated than they are during the second half (past the Japanese takeover of Manchuria), but healthy and solid looking.
 Furthermore, the delicate grain-structure of the film is intact.
 I compared the Blu-ray release with the DVD release and, as far as I am concerned, heavy DNR alterations have not been applied here.
 I noticed a bit of shimmering as well as digital noise during some of the panoramic vistas (the desert inauguration of the Emperor in particular), but overall I was most definitely pleased with the look of Criterion's high-definition transfer.
 Finally, I did not detect any disturbing specks, debris, or scratches.
-(Note:This is a Region-A "locked" release which you won't be able to playback on your Region-B PS3 or SA).
+(Note:This is a Region-A "locked" Blu-ray release.
+Therefore, you must have a native Region-A or Region-Free player to access its content).

 The Last Emperor Blu-ray Movie, Audio Quality 4.5 of 5

 An English, with portions of Mandarin and Japanese, DTS-HD MA 2.0 mix is what Criterion have provided for their release of The Last Emperor.
 There is a sizable difference between the DTS-HD MA track the Blu-ray disc boasts and the audio treatment the DVD offers.
 I could list a number of very specific examples in support of this statement but, suffice to say, you could pick any of the mass scenes from the first half of the film, and compare them with the corresponding scenes on the DVD release (I strongly recommend listening to the large horns in the Forbidden City when the Emperor captures the cricket).
 The dialog is also crisp and very easy to follow.
-The English subtitles on the other hand are very well done and free of grammatical errors (I must note that I watched the film with the English subtitles on as I still have a difficult time with some of the accents).
-This being said, I did not detect any pops, cracks, drop-outs.
-For the record, the English subtitles are placed inside the image frame.
+The English subtitles on the other hand are very well done and free of grammatical errors (I must note that I watched the film with the English subtitles on, as I still have a difficult time with some of the accents).
+I did not detect any pops, cracks, dropouts

 The Last Emperor Blu-ray Movie, Special Features and Extras 4.5 of 5